PoisotLab/ms_network_prediction/manuscript.md

 ### Powerful predictive tools work better on large data volumes

 This scarcity of data limits the range of computational tools that can be used by network ecologists.
 Most deep learning methods, for instance, are very data expensive.
 The paucity of data is compounded by a collection of biases in existing datasets.
-Species interaction data are typically dominated by food webs, pollination, and host-parasite networks [@Ings2009EcoNet; @Poisot2020EnvBia].
+Species interaction data are typically dominated by food webs, pollination, and host-parasite networks [@Ings2009EcoNet;
+@Poisot2020EnvBia].
 This could prove to be a limiting factor when trying to understand or predict networks of underrepresented interaction types or when trying to integrate networks of different types [@Fontaine2011EcoEvo], especially given their inherent structural variation [@Michalska-Smith2019TelEco].
 This stresses the need for an integrated, flexible, and data-efficient set of computational tools which will allow us to predict ecological networks accurately from existing and imperfect datasets, but also enable us to perform model validation and comparison with more flexibility than existing tools.
 We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of small size.
-When carefully controlling for overfitting, machine learning systems are at least adequate at generalising.
 The ability to extract and engineer features also serves to bolster our predictive power.
-Although it may be tempting to rely on approaches like bootstrapping to estimate the consistency of the predictions, the low data volume, and the fact that we are more likely to observe interactions between some pairs of species (i.e. those that co-occur a lot, e.g. @Cazelles2015TheSpe, and those that reach high abundances, e.g. @Vazquez2009UniPat), introduces a significant risk to train models on pseudo-replicated data.
+Although it may be tempting to rely on approaches like bootstrapping to estimate the consistency of the predictions, we are confronted with the issues of low data volume and data bias---that we are more likely to observe interactions between some pairs of species (i.e. those that co-occur often, e.g. @Cazelles2015TheSpe, and those with higher relative abundance, e.g. @Vazquez2009UniPat).
+This introduces risk in training models on pseudo-replicated data.
 In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions, and how much we can rely on data inflation procedures to reach this minimal amount.

 ### Scaling-up predictions requires scaled-up data

 We are also currently limited by the level of biological organisation at which we can describe ecological networks.
-For instance, our understanding of individual-based networks [e.g., @Araujo2008NetAna;
-@Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as a resolution-limit.
+For instance, our understanding of individual-based networks [e.g., @Araujo2008NetAna; @Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as a resolution-limit.
 Similarly, the resolution of environmental (or landscape) data also limits our ability to predict networks at small scales, although current trends in remote sensing would suggest that this will become less of a hindrance with time [@Makiola2020KeyQue].
-Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organisational scales can influence and respond to one another.
+Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio] with a myriad of processes at different spatial, temporal, and organisational scales that influence and respond to one another.
 Understanding how the product of these different processes drive the properties of ecosystems across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate different empirical "snapshots" of this larger system.

 ## Opportunities: an emerging ecosystem of open tools and data